 Trout and Bass: Tastes and Textures

 Trout and bass can substitute for each other in recipes due to their similar medium to firm textures.
-Brook trout, spotted bass and smallmouth bass have similar mild to sweet flavors and can substitute for each other.
-Largemouth bass and brown trout can substitute for each other due to their similar strong to fishier flavor.
+Brook trout, spotted and smallmouth bass have similar mild to sweet flavors and can substitute for each other.
+Largemouth and brown trout can substitute for each other due to their similar strong to fishier flavor.

 The best brown trout substitutes include the following:

 - Atlantic cod

 - Rainbow trout

 - White Sea bass

 - Freshwater trout